top of page

 Alcohol: 41%

-In the bottle: Ridiculously fragrant, what pours out of the bottle is a masterpiece of Awamori.
-With Shigure 15 year, you get both a pure, sweet richness from the rice koji and a dry earthy clay set of notes from the kame, these blend together in perfect harmony (I know, a lot of adjectives, but this is really that good).
-Pulling this apart a bit you can pick out some dried fruits, vanilla with a hint of toffee slash burnt caramel all backed by that really nice dry earthiness.
+In the bottle: Ridiculously fragrant—what pours out of the bottle is a masterpiece of awamori.
+With Shigure 15-year, you get both a pure, sweet richness from the rice koji and a dry earthy clay set of notes from the kame; these blend together in perfect harmony (I know, a lot of adjectives, but this is really that good).
+Pulling it apart a bit, you can pick out dried fruits, vanilla with a hint of toffee/burnt caramel, all backed by that really nice dry earthiness.
 At 41%, it is really hard to find the alcohol, and what is there works really well to bring out the full flavors of what this awamori has to offer.

-On the rocks: Drinking this on what is so far the coldest night in Hiroshima 2025, taking a sip of this beautifully crafted Awamori, I cannot help but imagine myself enjoying this in much nicer weather, preferably with blue sky's and a beach.
-It is hard not to say much more than that, this is fresh, dry and balanced with a picture perfect Awamori sweetness made up of mostly rice, vanilla and toffee which is backed by an aged eathiness that ties everything together.
-The finish brings in wave after wave of burnt caramel and vanilla as well as a bit of custard or Japanese pudding, a perfect nightcap.
+On the rocks: Drinking this on what is so far the coldest night in Hiroshima 2025, taking a sip of this beautifully crafted awamori, I cannot help but imagine myself enjoying this in much nicer weather, preferably with blue skies and a beach.
+It is hard not to say much more than that—this is fresh, dry, and balanced with a picture-perfect awamori sweetness made up of mostly rice, vanilla, and toffee which is backed by an aged earthiness that ties everything together.
+The finish brings wave after wave of burnt caramel and vanilla as well as a bit of custard or Japanese pudding—a perfect nightcap.

-Straight: There is very approachable neat in the glass, it's smooth, silky and has the right balance of sharp and sweet and the 41% alcohol does not get in the way of what Shigure 15 year has to offer.
-You get everything found on the rocks just at a higher intensity, this includes the finish, overall just amazing.
+Straight: Very approachable neat in the glass.
+It’s smooth, silky, and has the right balance of sharp and sweet, and the 41% alcohol does not get in the way of what Shigure 15-year has to offer.
+You get everything found on the rocks, just at a higher intensity—this includes the finish.
+Overall just amazing.

-Paired with Chocolate: Kaldi 70% cocoa, absolutely amazing, Shigure takes the chocolate and magnifies the cocoa which gives this a rich chocolate ganache mouthfeel.
-Usually, pairing chocolate with Awamori or Shochu gives a bit of a cherry chocolate experience, here this is just pure chocolate with some nice vanilla thrown in at the end, quite exceptional.
+Paired with Chocolate: Kaldi 70% dark chocolate.
+Absolutely amazing.
+Shigure takes the chocolate and magnifies the cocoa which gives this a rich chocolate ganache mouthfeel.
+Usually pairing chocolate with awamori or shōchū gives a bit of a cherry chocolate experience; here this is just pure chocolate with some nice vanilla thrown in at the end—quite exceptional.

 Enjoy on-the-rocks, straight or paired with chocolate or dessert